 Here is a picturesque country village perfect for nature lovers; the Northumberland Wildlife Trust owns a nature reserve that is home to rare birds.
 There is seaside-inspired artwork at a gallery, and chances to see fishermen working.
 Craster is also famed as being the home of the Kipper, a smoked fish delicacy exported to food lovers across the country and reputedly popular with the British Royal Family.

 Properties do not become available here often.
-To live nearby, a four-bedroom detached home can be £600,000.
-For a three-bedroom property, expect to pay around £220,000.
+A two-bedroom semi-detached home with views of the sea can cost £230,000.
+To live nearby, a four-bedroom detached home can be £585,000.

 Wycoller was featured in the BBC's Countryfile programme and it also appears in the 1970 film "The Railway Children".